ms36/React-Timesheet/README.md

 # timesheet
 Used vanilla JavaScript for front-end
-Used Java, JDBC for back-end
+Used Java, JDBC, MySQL for back-end

 # react-timesheet
 React front-end